-The story will unfold through the gathering photos and memories of those who attended Dales schools from the 1930s onwards, as well as the undertaking of new research.
+The story will unfold through the gathering of photos and memories of those who attended Dales schools from the 1930s onwards, as well as the undertaking of research.
 The People’s Picture will use these photos and stories to produce a giant heritage photo mosaic.
-The mosaic will be made up of 1000+ photos that overall will create a whole new picture that tells a shared Story of Schools.
+The mosaic will be made up of 1000+ photos that overall will create a whole new picture telling a shared ‘Story of Schools’.

-Activity will culminate in an exhibition at Dales Countryside Museum opening in January 2021 telling The Story of Schools through the big reveal of the mosaic, short film, display boards, audio recordings and artefacts.
+Activity will culminate in a multi-media exhibition at Dales Countryside Museum opening at the end of January 2021.
+Telling ‘The Story of Schools’, the exhibition will include the big reveal of The People’s Picture mosaic, a short film, audio recordings and artefacts.

 - There is a character limit so we are able to share to social media, so for a greater chance of being featured we suggest a short and succinct story.

 - Please share close-ups as well as group shots.
 For close-ups, frame your photo as a portrait showing head and shoulders.
 Each mosaic is made up of thousands of photos, and faces show better.

 - Artwork and drawings are great too – take photos with your phone!

 - Pictures can feature landscape and buildings as well as people.

 - Be sure to share your photo submission once you receive your approval email!
 Tell the world your story and invite everyone to take part.

 - Do you live in the Upper Dales?